MeltyPlayer/Schema/README.md

 public int IgnoredProperty { get; set; }
 ```

-This can be used to encapsulate boolean logic within properties, such as in the following examples:
+This can be used to encapsulate logic within properties, such as in the following examples:

 1) **Value conversion**
 ```cs